 The June Harvard Negotiation Institute five-day programs and the two-day intensive program focus on critical aspects of negotiation and mediation and are eligible for continuing legal education credits (CLEs).
 The workshops are open to lawyers and others seeking comprehensive learning in negotiation and mediation.
 Participants from a wide variety of professions have found these programs invaluable.

-Two courses are taught each year: Negotiation and Dispute Resolution in the fall, and Mediation and Conflict Management in the spring.
-Both courses provide participants with a conceptual framework and practical advice for professional and personal development in dispute resolution.
+Two seminars are taught each year: Negotiation and Dispute Resolution in the fall, and Mediation and Conflict Management in the spring.
+Both programs provide participants with a conceptual framework and practical advice for professional and personal development in dispute resolution.
 Faculty is drawn from the PON community of scholars and practitioners of alternative dispute resolution.

 The program is highly personalized and taught by four negotiation experts from Harvard and MIT.
 If you are selected to participate, you will be assigned to small learning groups, take part in dynamic exercises with two-way feedback, work closely with faculty members to develop a strategy that addresses personal negotiation challenges, and participate in intensive simulations.

 You will emerge from this program a highly skilled and confident negotiator who can drive negotiations, salvage relationships, and achieve better outcomes at the bargaining table.
 Please note: applicants must be Harvard PON alumni.

 This new three-day program will take place at designated partner facilities in host countries, and will largely mirror the extremely popular Executive Education program that PON has offered in Cambridge, Massachusetts, for more than 30 years.